Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

-Given the nine England major cities, i.e., the so-called Core Cities \footnote{\url{https://www.corecities.com/}} and London, the training dataset contains the locations and the information of eight cities and the test set contains information on the city excluded from the training.
+Given the nine England major cities, i.e., the so-called Core Cities \cite{corecities} and London, the training dataset contains the locations and the information of eight cities and the test set contains information on the city excluded from the training.
 In particular, we select 15 regions of interest corresponding to London, eight to Leeds, seven to Sheffield, five to Birmingham, four to Bristol, Liverpool, Manchester and Newcastle, and three to Nottingham.
 In this way, we can test whether DG is able to generalize by analyzing its performances according to a leave-one-city-out validation mechanism, i.e., generate flows on a city whose regions of interest never appear in the training set.
-We denote this implementation with Leave-one-city-out-DG (L-DG).
+We denote this implementation with Leave-one-city-out-DG (LDG).

-L-DG produces average CPCs that are remarkably close to the DG's ones (see Supplementary Figure 2, Supplementary Information 4).
-For instance, the average CPC slightly improves by testing L-DG on London's locations using the locations of the other cities as training.
+LDG produces average CPCs that are remarkably close to the DG's ones (see Supplementary Figure 2 and Supplementary Note 4).
+For instance, the average CPC slightly improves by testing LDG on London's locations using the locations of the other cities as training.
 We find similar results by testing the model on Newcastle, Liverpool and Nottingham.
-The average CPC slightly decreases when tested on Bristol and Sheffield, while it does not change significantly with respect to DG on Leeds, Birmingham and Manchester. {The negligible difference between the performance DG and L-DG shows that our model can generate flow probabilities also for geographic areas for which there is no data availability for training the model.}
+The average CPC slightly decreases when tested on Bristol and Sheffield, while it does not change significantly with respect to DG on Leeds, Birmingham and Manchester.
+The negligible difference between the performance DG and LDG shows that our model can generate flow probabilities also for geographic areas for which there is no data availability for training the model.

-We find that overall the performance of all models does not change significantly if we use regions of interest of size 10km (instead of 25km).
-In particular, all models have a CPC$_{\mbox{ 25km}}$ around 0.03 higher than CPC$_{\mbox{ 10km}}$ (see Supplementary Figure 3 and Supplementary Table 2).
-However, the relative improvement of DG over G on the last decile is slightly smaller with a region of interest size of 10km (Supplementary Table 2): for example, in England it is about 220\%, i.e., about 26\% less than the improvement on the same decile for a region of interest size of 25km.